antontutoveanu/crystals-kyber-javascript/README.md

 ## Functionality

 **KYBER** will securely distribute a 256 bit symmetric key between two parties.
-To safely transmit data over a channel using the key, AES-256 along with an authentication tag are recommended.
+To safely transmit data over a channel using the key, an AEAD is advised (such as AES-256-GCM).

 The exchange can be visualised below: